Russlewisbo/newsite/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: I have over 20 years experience in laboratory and clinical research of antimicrobial pharmacokinetics and pharmacodynamics in immunocompromised hosts.
-My current research focuses on the development of prognostic risk models and decision support tools for the diagnosis and treatment of fungal infections and multidrug resistant bacteria.
+My current research focuses on the development of prognostic risk models and decision support tools for the diagnosis and antimicrobial treatment/dosing  of fungal infections and multidrug resistant bacteria.
 image_left: true
 images:
 - img/Rlewis3.jpg